New York's 6th congressional district

 New York's 6th congressional district is a congressional district for the United States House of Representatives in New York City, located entirely within Queens.
 It is represented by Democrat Grace Meng.
-A plurality of the district's population is Asian-American, and a majority of its population is non-white.
+A plurality of the district's population is Asian-American and less than a quarter of the population is white.

-The district includes several racially and ethnically diverse Queens neighborhoods, including Auburndale, Bayside, East Elmhurst, Elmhurst, Flushing, Forest Hills, Glendale, Kew Gardens, Maspeth, Middle Village, Murray Hill, Woodside and Rego Park.
+The district includes several ethnically diverse Queens neighborhoods, including Auburndale, Bayside, East Elmhurst, Elmhurst, Flushing, Forest Hills, Glendale, Kew Gardens Hills, Maspeth, Middle Village, Murray Hill, Woodside and Rego Park.
 Prior to the 2022 election, the district was redrawn to include sections of Jackson Heights and Astoria which were previously part of NY-14.

-In 2018, Chinese Americans made up 21.9% of the 6th district's population, the highest of any district in New York, and its Asian American population of 39.4% was similarly the highest out of New York's congressional districts, and the only district in New York where Asians formed the largest ethnic group.
-The 6th district takes in the original Queens Chinatown in Flushing, the neighborhood with the highest concentration of Chinese people in New York, as well as the surrounding neighborhoods of Auburndale and Murray Hill, home to a large Chinese population.
+In 2018, Chinese Americans made up 21.9% of the 6th district's population, the highest of any district in New York, and its Asian American population of 39.4% was similarly the highest out of New York's congressional seats.

-This district was very notable as in the 2024 election, Trump came within single digits of winning this district based in Queens entirely.
-From 2012 to 2024 the margin of victory for the Democrats went from comfortable to narrow margins.
-This was Trump's best performance among districts based in NYC outside of Staten Island, losing by just six points.
+In the 2024 election, Donald Trump came within 6% of winning this district, a swing of 23 points from the previous cycle.